Robotics Engineering Bachelor's Degree

 Tomorrow Needs Autonomy, Engineered

 In a world continuously shaped by robotics and automation, the future relies on adaptable, forward-thinking robotics engineers.
-Recent advancements in artificial intelligence (AI) and machine learning, industrial automation, and human-robot collaboration, robotics engineering is anticipated to improve productivity and develop new solutions for the challenges of the future.
-Robotics engineers will continue to enhance daily life, from transportation and manufacturing to healthcare and space exploration.
+With recent advancements in artificial intelligence (AI) and machine learning, industrial automation, and human-robot collaboration, robotics engineering is anticipated to improve productivity and develop new solutions for the challenges of the future.
+Robotics engineers will continue to enhance daily life in areas from transportation and manufacturing to healthcare and space exploration.

 Hands-on engineering education is a primary focus at Michigan Tech.
 The field of robotics engineering is an important, growing field.
 Become career-ready to work in cutting-edge industries.
 Robotics applications are emerging at a fast pace.
 Help design the landscape of automation.